 In order to satisfy the requirements, a Kalman Filter (KF)-based track finding and track fitting algorithm is being developed and tested with digitized GEM simulation data.
-A Kalman Filter is a recursive fitting algorithm [275].
+A Kalman Filter is a recursive fitting algorithm [284].
 In contrast to the well-known least-squares fit that provides only one set of parameters after fitting, the track parameters of the KF can evolve along the trajectory.
 There are three basic steps for the KF.
 First, it predicts the measurement on the next measurement site by propagating the current track parameters.
-Second, the covariance matrices of current track parameters are propagated along the trajectory.
+Second, the covariance matrix of current track parameters is propagated along the trajectory.
 And last, it filters the next measurement in order to improve the track parameters at the next measurement site.
 The local field information and errors due to multiple scattering can be collected during the first two steps of the algorithm.
 Thus, given that particle tracks in the SoLID detector will cross both fringe and uniform field regions, it is expected to perform better than other algorithms that explicitly require a globally uniform magnetic field.

-The KF can be easily extended into acting as a track finder as well, achieving concurrent track finding and fitting.
+The KF can be easily extended into a track finder as well, achieving concurrent track finding and fitting.
 This is done by adding two steps to the standard KF algorithm.
-First, an algorithm is needed to search for seeds, which are track segments that provide initial estimated track parameters.
-These seeds are used to initialize the KF.
+First, an algorithm is needed to search for seeds, which are track segments that provide initial estimations for track parameters.
+These seeds are chosen from hits on downstream GEMs, whose occupancy is relatively lower, and at least two hits on two different GEMs are required to initialize the KF.
 Second, a set of arbitration rules need to be applied before filtering to identify hits belonging to the track.
-A straightforward rule is to require that the hit on the next measurement site fall within a window around the prediction.
-An alternative rule is to cut on the χ^2 increment when a candidate hit is added [276].
+A straightforward rule is to require that the hit on the next measurement site falls within a window around the prediction.
+The size of the window can be determined based on the covariance matrix elements of the predicted track parameters.
+In addition, a cut on the χ^2 increment when a candidate hit is added [285] can also be used for the hit selection.